 In my early career, my studies in philosophy and theology led me to roles in religious communities, working with young people brave enough to ask the important questions: why is the world the way it is? who am I, and how do I fit into it?
 The communities I served often included queer and trans youth seeking justice, understanding, and care where the world had seemed to miss or misrepresent them.

-I also navigated a personal gender transition, which left me with a deep appreciation for the tensions of interlocking identities and the challenges of living authentically.
+I also navigated a personal gender transition, which left me with a deep appreciation for the challenge of living authentically while embodying overlapping identities.

 I practice depth psychology because I believe it honors each person’s complexity: what we have gone through, what is alive for us now, and the fantasies we hold about what comes next.
 I join my patients as a fellow explorer, making space for the varied and often conflicting parts that emerge as we attend to whatever unfolds.